 - b.
 Foreign Affairs, Defence and Trade Select Committee (FADTC): The House of Representatives has power to inquire into any matter that it considers needs investigation in the public interest.
-In practice, these inquiries on defence matters are carried out by FADTC.
+In practice, inquiries on defence matters are carried out by FADTC.
 Most scrutiny is undertaken through estimates examinations and annual reviews - on current operations and performance, and appropriations. - c.
-The Ombudsman: Can investigate any decision/recommendation/act/omission related to matters of administration by the NZDF but is not authorised to investigate any matter concerning the terms and conditions of service of a member of the defence force.
+The Ombudsman can investigate any decision/recommendation/act/omission related to matters of administration by the NZDF but is not authorised to investigate any matter concerning the terms and conditions of service of a member of the defence force.
 Neither can it investigate any order, decisions, penalty or punishment given to or affecting that person in their capacity as such a member. - d.
-Controller and Auditor-General: Can audit the NZDF and provide Parliament and public assurance that the NZDF is operating and accounting for its use of resources and performance in the way Parliament intended.
-Provides assurance that the expenses and capital expenditure of the NZDF are lawful and within scope, amount and period of appropriation. - e.
-Privacy Commissioner: Can investigate the NZDF's refusal of requests for personal information, misuse of private information or breaches of privacy. - f.
-Human Rights Commission: Can inquire generally into any matter if it appears that the matter involves or may involve the infringement of human rights.
+The Controller and Auditor-General can audit the NZDF and provide Parliament and the public assurance that the NZDF is operating and accounting for its use of resources and performance in the way Parliament intended.
+It provides assurance that the expenses and capital expenditure of the NZDF are lawful and within the scope, amount and period of appropriation. - e.
+The Privacy Commissioner can investigate the NZDF's refusal of requests for personal information, misuse of personal information or breaches of privacy. - f.
+The Human Rights Commission can inquire generally into any matter if it appears that the matter involves or may involve the infringement of human rights.
 Also, the Human Rights Commission is designated as the Central National Preventive Mechanisms (NPM) for the Optional Protocol to the Convention Against Torture.
 It does not monitor places of detention itself but coordinates activities of the other NPMs.
-The Registrar of the Court Martial, in their role as the Inspector of Service Penal Establishments10, is the NPM charged with monitoring the NZDF's detention facilities. - Human Rights Review Tribunal: Can look into unlawful discrimination proceedings as well as interference with privacy proceedings.
+The Registrar of the Court Martial, in their role as the Inspector of Service Penal Establishments, 11 is the NPM charged with monitoring the NZDF's detention facilities. - g.
+The Human Rights Review Tribunal hear and determine unlawful discrimination proceedings as well as interference with privacy proceedings. - h.
+The Health and Disability Commissioner can look into health and disability services consumers' complaints and hold providers to account. - i.
+The Health Practitioner's Disciplinary Tribunal can hear and determine disciplinary proceedings brought against health practitioners.
+It deals with cases